Action Forex - Forex Analysis, Currency Forecast, FX Trading Signal

 Fundamental Analysis Reports

-The Canadian dollar has edged higher in the Monday session.
-Currently, USD/CAD is trading at 1.3260.
-On the release front, the BoC will release its Business Outlook Survey, which is released every qu...
+The Canadian dollar has posted slight gains in the Monday session.
+Currently, USD/CAD is trading at 1.3140.
+On the release front, US markets are closed for Martin Luther King Day.
+There are no US or ...

 |